 Whatever the actual origin of today’s hand salute, clearly in the tradition of the US Army it has always been used to indicate a sign of RESPECT – further recognition that in the profession of arms military courtesy is both a right and a responsibility of every soldier.

 What about the President’s or Governor’s Salute?

 First off, any civilian may receive a salute.
 Returning salute is not something any civilian, including the President is supposed to do.
-President Ronald Reagan began returning the salutes rendered to him (he had a great deal of respect for the military) and it has continued since.
+However, President Ronald Reagan began returning the salutes rendered to him (he had a great deal of respect for the military) and it has continued since.